reevik/mikron/README.md

 ## Usage

 You will use Mikron annotations to initialize the Mikron context in your Java application.
 In the following example, we declare a "Mikron Application" by using `@ManagedApplication` annotation, and instantiate the Mikron context.
-MikronContext is the IoC implementation where managed instances reside:
+MikronContext is the implementation of IoC container, where managed instances reside:

 ```java
 @ManagedApplication(packages = {"your.package.to.scan"})